Inochi2D/inochi2d-docs/docs/source/creator/video-export/index.rst

       ffmpeg --version

-    If FFMPEG is not installed continue to the Installing FFMPEG section.
+If FFMPEG is not installed continue to the :doc:`Installing FFMPEG <ffmpeg>` section.

+Otherwise continue to the :doc:`The Export Video Dialog <exporting>` section.

 .. toctree::